 A Booz & Company study found that the annual cost to the German economy is €225 billion.
 Many go to work even though they are unwell, but the study found that they are then less productive and make more mistakes, causing costs amounting to €2,394 per employee (for absences alone these costs are €1,197 per employee and year).
 This may not look like much at first glance, but if you have 20 employees coming to work sick, your costs add up to around €47,880.

 Processing leave applications, entering absences in Excel spreadsheets, organizing onboarding and offboarding, etc. – standard processes take up a huge amount of time in HR.
 Dealing with these processes manually, costs time and money.

 HR managers earn an average of €50,000 gross per year, making them a significant HR expense.
 A Kienbaum study found that HR staff spend 39% of their time on administrative tasks.
-This is the equivalent of three out of eight hours, or €88 out of €225 per day.
-For the year as a whole, HR employees therefore spend the equivalent of about €19,500 performing administrative tasks.
+This is the equivalent of three out of eight hours or €88 out of €225 per day.
+For the year, HR employees spend the equivalent of about €19,500 performing administrative tasks.

 With HR software like Personio, you can automate recurring HR tasks such as sending out emails to applicants.
-This saves you time for important HR topics like retaining employees.
+This saves you time for important HR topics like retaining your top talent.

 Reduce Fluctuation and Employee Disengagement

 Employee resignations and disengagement are two of the major drivers of HR costs.
 If they are to be reigned in, HR needs to promote employee loyalty.
 Assuming your company has 500 employees, a reduction of your staff turnover rate by a mere 3% is equivalent to 15 employees retained by the company every year.

 Assuming that each time an employee leaves it costs the company €43,000, you can save a whopping €645,000 by retaining these 15 employees per year.
 That in mind, the two decisive aspects of employee loyalty are personnel and management development.